 For example, let’s say you’re a married couple filing jointly, you earned $38,000 last year, and contributed $1,000 to an eligible account.
 The value of your credit would be 50% of your $1,000 in contributions — or $500.

 If you put in $5,000, only the first $4,000 would count, and your credit would reach the cap of $2,000.

 Keep in mind, a credit is way better than a tax deduction.
 A deduction just reduces the amount of your income that’s subject to taxes, but a credit actually cuts your tax bill dollar for dollar.

-But you can make retirement contributions right up to the April tax deadline that count toward the saver’s credit for that tax year.
+But you can make retirement contributions right up to the April 18, 2023, tax deadline that will count toward the Saver’s Credit for that tax year.

-To claim the saver’s credit, you must complete IRS form 8880 and include it with your tax return.
-You’ll need two key pieces of information to fill out Form 8880: your adjusted gross income you calculated on your income tax return, and documents that show your retirement contributions for the year.
+To claim the saver’s credit, you must complete IRS Form 8880 and include it with your tax return.
+You’ll need two key pieces of information to fill out Form 8880: the adjusted gross income you calculated on your income tax return, and documents that show your retirement contributions for the year.

 Does the thought of yet another tax form make your head spin?
-Don't worry, claiming your saver’s credit is a snap with the help of good tax software that will guide you through step-by-step.
+Don't worry, claiming the Saver’s Credit is a snap whether you file yourself with the help of good tax software or if you hire a tax professional.

 Follow These Steps if you Want to Retire Early

 Secure your financial future with a tailored plan to maximize investments, navigate taxes, and retire comfortably.